 Multi-use trails are popular with both commuters and people recreating.
-Basic trail counts have been done, but nothing to date has been completed that can substantially tell transportation and trail planners who is doing what or going where.
+Basic trail counts have been done but nothing to date has been completed that can substantially tell transportation and trail planners who is doing what or going where.
 Gathering this type of data over a long period of time can be very beneficial for planners to predict and project where the trail network may need to grow or change.

-Recently, the MRCOG, Bernalillo County, and the City of Albuquerque have begun to install or have installed permanent trail counters throughout the greater Albuquerque paved multi-use trail network.
-Bernalillo County funded seven permanent counters at specific key intersections or high-use locations.
+Recently, the Mid Region Council of Governments (MRCOG), Bernalillo County, and the City of Albuquerque have begun to install or have installed permanent trail counters throughout the greater Albuquerque paved multi-use trail network.
+Bernalillo County funded seven permanent counters at specific key intersections or high use locations.
 These include cameras to count pedestrians and loop sensors to count cyclists.
-Analyzing the data will help Planners project future trail needs.
-Two infrared sensors and loop sensors were installed in 2014 in collaboration among MRCOG, Parks & Recreation, and the Rails to Trails Conservancy.
+Once the data is analyzed over a period of time, it will help Planners project future trail needs.
+Two infrared sensors and loop sensors will be installed in 2014 or 2015 in collaboration between MRCOG, City Parks and Recreation, and the Rails to Trails Conservancy.

-Even with counters, it is impossible to know exactly if someone is commuting or recreating unless interviewed, but it can be assumed during certain times of the day and whether it is a weekday or weekend what people may be doing.
+Even with counters, it is impossible to know exactly if someone is commuting or recreating unless interviewed but it can be assumed during certain times of the day and whether it is a weekday or weekend what people may be doing.
 The most important aspect is to get a big picture of areas that are in high demand and where new trail segments or gaps are needed most.
 It is also important to connect existing trails to new areas of growth to ensure that everyone has the option to use the trail system whether it be for commuting or exercise.
-The 2010 trail and bikeway count data are provided in Appendix D.1, User Count Data.
+Trail and bikeway count data is provided in Appendix A. Natural surface multi-use trails that are primarily in Major Public Open Space are mainly recreational users.
+The Open Space Division has car counters at two major parking lot and trailhead locations.
+One is at the Elena Gallegos Open Space in the foothills and the other is at Boca Negra Canyon within Petroglyph National Monument.
+This type of count data gives land managers an idea of how many people are using the Open Space for recreation and to know how much trail work a certain area may need during a certain time of the year.